Last update: January, 2024

 - An overall B average (3.0 on a 4.0 scale) for all courses

 Students vary a great deal in their rate of progress.
-It is possible to complete the M.S.Ed. degree in one calendar year at the TUJ Tokyo and Osaka Centers*.
-However, the average time for completion is between two and three years.
+It is possible to complete the MSEd degree in one calendar year.
+However, the average time for completion is between two and three years*.
 The Graduate School guidelines suggest that a candidate should finish in three years, but an extension to four years is automatic.
 In the past, the Graduate School has also granted fifth-year extensions in exceptional instances, but such extensions are granted only after special appeal.